rorodata/careers/frontend.md

 The webapp should contain the following pages.

-**User / Org page**
+**Landing page**

 Ask the site visitor to input a github handle(username) they wish to explore.
-The response page should list the profile picture and all the public repos with title and description for that specific handle.
+The visitor should be then taken to the Repo Page (see below) that has the profile picture of the user and all the user's public repos with title and description.
+Details of the repo page are below.

 **Repo page**